 Final Word

-The whole influencers gonewild trend might entertain the internet for a moment, but it usually leaves creators with long-term consequences.
-If anything, it’s a reminder that online visibility amplifies everything — the good, the bad, and the wild.
+Influencers gonewild might entertain the internet for a moment, but it usually leaves creators dealing with long-term damage.
+Online visibility amplifies everything — the good, the bad, and the reckless.